tomohisa/dcb-events.github.io/docs/resources/specification.md

     Usually a tag represents a concept of the domain, e.g. the type and id of an entity like `product:p123`

 - It _MUST_ satisfy the regular expression `/^[[:alnum:]\-\_\:]{1,150}`
+- It _CAN_ represent a key/value pair such as `product:123` but that is irrelevant to the Event Store

 ### AppendCondition